Selenium WebDriver API

 ::itcl::delete object $username_field

-Note how we explicitely delete the reference object, once we have obtained the information that we needed.
+Note how we explicitly delete the reference object, once we have obtained the information that we needed.

 Reading Element Attributes and CSS Properties